GAVIOTA in the search for drone’s safety operations

 - Foster the approval of specific drone operations through the provision of adequate surveillance means, by considering existing and future national/European regulations;

 - Integrate on-board satellite technology for the provision of navigation and surveillance means and services;

 - Develop a cost-effective ground detection system for non-cooperative aircraft, aiming to identify all flying objects surrounding the drone which could get into conflict with on-going operation;

 - Develop navigation and surveillance operations and algorithms fed with information from on-board system and the ground detection system;

 - Perform demonstration campaigns to validate and promote the developments in real operations.

 The project will be carried out by a consortium formed by the aeronautical engineering companies Pildo Labs Galaica, Pildo Labs, and the Advanced Center for Aerospace Technologies (FADA-CATEC).

-GAViOTA project is framed into the call ‘Retos de Colaboración 2017’ of the Spanish state program for research, development and innovation oriented to society challenges, within the framework of the State Plan for Scientific and Technical Research and Innovation, 2013-2016.
+GAViOTA project is framed into the call ‘Retos de Colaboración 2017’ of the Spanish state program for research, development and innovation oriented to societal challenges, within the framework of the State Plan for Scientific and Technical Research and Innovation, 2013-2016.